Could we crush HIV and STIs if we all got tested right now?

 Of course, some might say ignorance is bliss.
 But ignorance can be brutal to anyone’s long term health, as well as impacting the people we’re intimate with.
 The real secret to a comfortable life involves the confidence of knowing your status and being empowered to choose to take control of your own health.

 Remember, common STIs are straightforward to treat.
 And although there’s no cure for HIV, it’s now a manageable condition with highly effective treatments that can eliminate the possibility of onward sexual transmission.
-Check out HIV 101: 2021 edition for more info.
+Check out HIV 101 for more info.

 Doing it regularly